gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 Dear data users,

 Thank you for your interest in our work.
 In this document you will find
-- the procedure to have access to the github publication data
+- the procedure to have access to the github and EGA publication data
 - the data access policy form to be signed
 - the confidentiality form to be signed
 - the CNIL form to be signed (for more info : https://www.cnil.fr/en/data-protection-around-the-world)